Best Hockey Skates for Wide Feet – Don’t sacrifice comfort!

 These skates are an investment in your feet and your game!

-The outside of the skate looks great, but its the inside that really makes a difference with performance.
-The Jetspeed FT380 has Smooth Contour Pro wraps that keep ankles feeling good.
+The outside of the skate looks great, but it’s the inside that really makes a difference with performance.
+The Jetspeed FT490 has Smooth Contour Pro wraps that keep ankles feeling good.
 It also includes a Premium Total-Dri liner to keep your feet fresh and comfortable.
 And, the footbed is made of Anatomical Response so it contours to your feet.

 Even the tongue is designed for comfort as nothing was overlooked.
 It has thick foam to cushion the top of the foot and to prevent lace bite.

-These skates come in narrow, regular, wide, and extra wide widths for those with really wide feet.
+These skates come in regular, wide, and extra wide widths for those with really wide feet.

 These skates have several features that make them elite.
+First off, these are low profile skates, so those that prefer that type would prefer this model over the JetSpeed FT490 series discussed earlier.
 On the outside, they are made of carbon composite vents to provide the skater with more breathability.
 These vents actually are designed to allow for moisture ventilation while they are being worn.

 Interestingly, the skates have plenty of power that can be accessed from the inside.
 With the Curv Composite ankle support, hockey players do not have worry about weaknesses.
-The Anaform Speed Plate footbed helps skaters get the power they need from the foundation of the skate.
+The Lock-Fit footbed helps skaters get the power they need from the foundation of the skate.

 Along with the ankle support, the LockFit liner keeps ankle pads free from moisture and they aid in stabilizing the foot, too.
 Also, on the inside of the boot, the tongue is flexible and it provides protection from the lace eyelets with a three-piece FlexLock Pro model that is thick and comfortable to prevent the foot from being injured from puck attacks.

-If the Vapor is the skate you want, but the price is excessive, check out the CCM Ribcor.
+If the FT490 and Vapor 2X models look to be the skates you want, but the price is excessive, you may want to check out the CCM Ribcor skates.

 These also come in narrow, regular, wide, and extra-wide widths, so they will feel good as they hopefully improve your performance.
 These skates have been upgraded from previous models as more research is done on professional players and their skating preferences and styles.